continuedev/continue/docs/docs/concepts/recipe.md

 ## What else to know

-Although technically just a step itself, since they also subclass the Step class, recipes differentiate themselves from normal steps by ending their name with `Recipe` by convention.
+Although technically just a step itself, since they also subclass the Step class, recipes differentiate themselves from normal steps by ending their name with `Recipe` by

 Technically, everything is a step since everything subclasses the step class.
 Steps can be composed together.
 Once steps are composed into a workflow that developers use and share with others, that step is called a recipe and, by convention, it ends with Recipe to signal this